geschke/docker-duplicity/README.md

     -e "BDIRS=etc home" \
     -e "BPREFIX=hostname_or_another_prefix" \
     --volume /srv/restored:/bak/restore \
-    duplicity restore <folder>
+    geschke/duplicity restore <folder>

 The environment variables are the same as in the backup step.

 In this example the restored folders `etc` and `home` will be placed into the folder `/srv/restored` on the host.
 If you submit the optional *folder* parameter, the name of the folder will be concatenated to the dedfault restore folder name, so the files are stored into `/bak/restore/<folder>`.

 ### Run any (Duplicity) command

 I cannot guarantee that the scripts do fit all your needs.
 Furthermore, they are not tested under all circumstances and with all protocols which does Duplicity support.
 If you don't want to use the predefined tasks, then you have to dive deeper in the manual pages of Duplicity.
 There are plenty of options and tasks.
-To bypass the configuration variables checks, please add the environment variable `-e BCHECKS=false` to the Docker run command:
+To bypass the configuration variables checks, please add the environment variable `-e BCHECKS=false` to the Docker run command.
+The following example runs duplicity with `--help` to see the available options:

-    docker run -it --rm --name duprun -e "BCHECKS=false" --volume /etc:/bak/etc --volume /home:/bak/home duplicity duplicity --help
+    docker run -it --rm --name duprun -e "BCHECKS=false" \
+    --volume /etc:/bak/etc \
+    --volume /home:/bak/home \
+    geschke/duplicity duplicity --help

 This command runs *duplicity* with *--help* as parameter, mounts the folders `/etc/` into `/bak/etc/` and `/home/` into `/bak/home/` and don't check more of the environment variables.

-## More Info